Emmayordi/alx_capstone_project/README.md

 - **Interactive Challenges:**
   - Introduce monthly fitness challenges and allow users to participate and share their progress.

-We are committed to expanding StayFitBlog's features and enhancing the user experience based on user feedback and evolving industry trends.
+i am committed to expanding StayFitBlog's features and enhancing the user experience based on user feedback and evolving industry trends.

 ## Contact Information: